WebOrigami/docs/src/content/framework/intro3.md

 greetingsByName = map(teamByName, =intro/greet(name)):
 ---

-We've seen how a formula can transform a single piece of data (a person's name, say) into some other form (a greeting).
+You've seen how a formula can transform a single piece of data like a single person's name into some other form like a greeting.
 If you wanted to create virtual greeting pages for multiple people, you could create a formula for each of them.
-But you can also write formulas that transform an entire set of things at once.
+But you can also write a formula that transforms a bunch of things at once.

 ## Transform a graph